Tensor Theory for Higher Dimensional Chern Insulators with Large Chern Numbers: Bulk-boundary correspondence

-The argument can be readily generalized to higher dimensional $\H_A(\k^A)$, where the boundary effective theory is of the form $v_i\bm{q}_i^a\gamma^i\otimes \H_B(\k^B) $ for each boundary nodal point $a$ of $H_A(\k^A_\perp)$.
-Then, we can enclose each nodal hypersurface by $S^{2p-2}\times T^{2q}$, where $S^{2p-2}$ encloses the nodal point of $v_i\bm{q}_i^a\gamma^i$ and $T^{2q}$ is the Brillouin torus of $\H_{B}$.
+The argument can be readily generalized to higher dimensional $\H_A(\k^A)$, where the boundary effective theory is of the form $v_i\bm{q}_i^a\gamma^i\otimes \H_B(\k^B) $ for each boundary nodal point $a$ of $H_A(\k^A_\perp)$. {Note that $\gamma^i$'s are $2^{p-1}$-dimensional Dirac matrices, satisfying Clifford algebra $\{\gamma^i,\gamma^j\}=\delta_{ij}$.} Then, we can enclose each nodal hypersurface by $S^{2p-2}\times T^{2q}$, where $S^{2p-2}$ encloses the nodal point of $v_i\bm{q}_i^a\gamma^i$ and $T^{2q}$ is the Brillouin torus of $\H_{B}$.
 The calculation of topological charge over $S^{2p-2}\times T^{2q}$ is exactly as what we did for the tensor product of ChIs, and therefore is equal to $\pm 2C_B$.
 Since there are $|C_A|$ such hypersurfaces, the total topological charge of these nodal hypersurfaces is consistent with the bulk Chern number \eqref{Main-Result}.
 Here, the factor $2$ in the topological charges of boundary nodal hypersurfaces also provides a physical explanation for the factor $2$ in the bulk Chern number~\eqref{Main-Result}.

 It is worth noting that these nodal hypersurfaces are not stable.
 In general, with symmetry-preserving perturbations, each of them can burst into nodal points with unit ($p+q-1$)th Chern numbers.
 Nevertheless, the total topological charge is conserved under the process.